-13 Treatment of the physics (3D model).
+12 Physics and physics-dynamics interface (3D model).

-13.1 Time of evaluation.
+12.1 Time of evaluation.

 In an Eulerian scheme physics can be evaluated at $t - \Delta t$ (not lagged physics) or $t + \Delta t$ (lagged physics).
 The lagged physics use as input the provisional $t + \Delta t$ variables available at the end of the grid-point calculations (before the inversion of the semi-implicit system and the horizontal diffusion).